 BCSD uses the modified accrual basis of accounting at the fund level reporting.
 This method is used by all funds, whereby revenues are recognized when they become measurable and available.
 Available means collectible within 60 days.
 Expenditures are recognized when they are measurable, incurred and current resources will be used to liquidate the liability.
-The most notable exception to this rule for expenditure recognition is the payment of principal and interest on general long-term debt.
+The most notable exception to this rule for expenditure recognized when they are for general long-term debt.
 These payments are recognized when they are due and paid.